c0deing/llm-soc-alert-triage/README.md

 # LLM-SOC-Alert-Triage
-Artifacts of the dissertation “Possibilities and Limitations of Using Large Language Models (LLMs) for Alert Classification and Prioritisation in Security Operations Centers (SOCs)”.
+Artifacts of the research paper “Possibilities and Limitations of Using Large Language Models (LLMs) for Alert Classification and Prioritisation in Security Operations Centers (SOCs)”.
 Contains scripts, datasets, results and visualisations.
 Published to support reproducibility and future research.

 ## Overview
-The project investigates the use of general-purpose LLMs (OpenAI and DeepSeek models) for:
+The project investigates the use of general-purpose LLMs (by OpenAI, DeepSeek and Ai2) for:
 - Classifying security alerts (True Positive vs. False Positive)
 - Prioritising alerts (Low / Medium / High / Critical)